Shalvey

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Shalvey has 37 active public transport stops, all of which are bus stops.
-These stops are served by 14 different routes that together facilitate 742 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically located just 120 meters from the nearest stop.
+Shalvey has 37 active public transport stops, all serving buses.
+These stops are covered by 14 routes, offering a total of 742 weekly passenger trips.
+Transport accessibility is excellent, with residents typically located 120 meters from the nearest stop.
+Most residents commute outward due to Shalvey's residential nature.
+Cars dominate at 89%, while trains account for 6%.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport